ryanlaict/SQL---Project/starting_with_data.md

     SELECT
-        TOTALTRANSACTIONREVENUE,  -- Total revenue from each session TIMEONSITE / 60.0 AS duration_in_mins,  -- Time spent on site in minutes CHANNELGROUPING,
+        TOTALTRANSACTIONREVENUE,  -- Total revenue from each session TIMEONSITE / 60.0 AS duration_in_mins,  -- Time spent on site in minutes CHANNELGROUPING, --selecting the channeling grouping column
         CASE
-            WHEN TOTALTRANSACTIONREVENUE IS NOT NULL THEN 'Paying Session' ELSE 'Not Paying Session'
+            WHEN TOTALTRANSACTIONREVENUE IS NOT NULL THEN 'Paying Session' --Classify the visit as a paying session when the totaltransactionrevenue column is not null
-        END AS customer_type
+            ELSE 'Not Paying Session' --if it is NULL, classify it as a non paying sessions END AS customer_type --ending it as a customer_type to group it by later.
     FROM
         sessions
 )